When you hear the term “international meeting,” your brain might automatically go to large cities like New York City or Los Angeles.

 Michelle Savoie is a certified meeting planner who recently brought the International Association of Emergency Managers to Grand Rapids for its annual conference.
 As a planner, she prefers locations in major hubs that don’t require connecting flights, but she found Grand Rapids had a lot to offer.

 “Super friendly and helpful people,” she said, highlighting unique offerings like the Grand Rapids Public Museum and the Gerald R. Ford Presidential Museum.
 “Although not downtown, the Frederik Meijer Gardens & Sculpture Park are spectacular and unique, well worth the visit."

 Early feedback she received from attendees was positive, too, and the conference is slated to return to the city in 2021:

 “Grand Rapids was a fantastic location for the conference and it should be held there again.”

 “The city and location of the conference was great.
 The hotel was beautiful, and all the surrounding amenities were excellent.”

-For more information on hosting a meeting in Grand Rapids, contact the Convention Services team.
+For more information on hosting a meeting in Grand Rapids, contact the Experience Grand Rapids team.